-

 We are also at capacity for tree memorials along Honour Ave at Point Walter.

-The City recognises the desire to commemorate loved ones within POS as a result we are asking the community if they would like the City to continue with the service and what options they would like to see in the future.
+The City recognised the desire to commemorate loved ones within POS; as a result we asked the community if they would like the City to continue with the service and what potential options they would have liked.

-• Indicative costs for new benches are $4000 inclusive of concrete pad and plaque.
+Indicative costs for new benches were $4000 inclusive of concrete pad and plaque.

-• Indicative cost for a plaque only is $400.
+Indicative cost for a plaque only was $400.

 These costs are a guide only and are subject to change at any time.